terminal-labs/class-labs/lab_006/lab_description.md

     'buns'
 ]
 ```
-Now we are representing oour data with the YAML:
+Now we are representing our data with the YAML structure:
 ```YAML
 cart:
   - cupcake